taosdata/TDengine/docs/en/30-enterprise/02-storage.md

   As data ages, it is moved from tier 0 to tier 1 and then to tier 2.
   You can mount multiple disks in a single tier.
 The data stored on each tier is distributed among all disks associated with the tier.
   Note that TDengine moves between tiers automatically.
-- primary: Whether the specified mount point is the primary mount point.
+- primary: Whether the data dir is the primary mount point.
 Enter 0 for false or 1 for true.
 The default value is 1.
 - disable_create_new_file: Whether to prohibit the creation of new file sets on the specified mount point.
 Enter 0 for false and 1 for true.
 The default value is 0.

 A TDengine cluster can have only one primary mount point, which must be on tier 0.
 An example configuration is as follows: